Sadie has been a proud stepmother for over 25 years. She writes about blended family issues and modern family dynamics.

 5. Be aware of how much time you spend with pessimistic people, but do so without judging them.
 People who are always worrying or lamenting how bad everything is in their life are most likely in need of your compassion and empathy, rather than your judgment.
 Pessimistic people may be coming from a place of fear, lack, and self-doubt.
 It’s impossible to know what someone else’s true story is.
 You can still be empathetic and supportive without letting negative people drag your mood down.

 Many of these esteem-boosting tips can be implemented starting today and will result in greater self-confidence, higher self-esteem, and lower levels of stepparenting stress.

 As a stepmother, you have a challenging job to do within the blended family.
 Some days will be incredibly rewarding and joyful.
 Other days will be frustrating and tiresome.
 That’s why taking care of yourself on the good days is so important.

 While modern day first marriages have a 50/50 chance of success, the odds seem to be stacked against blended families.

-Did you know that, on average, second marriages have a 75% chance of falling apart?
+Did you know that second marriages have up to a 65% chance of falling apart?

 Here's a list of famous stepmothers who exude confidence and charisma: